openstack-infra/system-config/doc/source/third_party.rst

   * Support the following syntaxes: ``recheck``.
   * Recheck means recheck everything.
 A single recheck comment should re-trigger all testing systems.
+    * Some third-party CI systems may not have the resources to be able to support all rechecks meant for other systems, in this case a third-party system can support a recheck comment of ``recheck-<system name>`` If this syntax is supported, it must be explained in your third-party wiki page and patch comments.
+If this is not done, it will be assumed that your third-party testing system will restart tests with ``recheck`` only.
 * Publish contact information for the maintainers.

   * Follow the instructions on the `ThirdPartySystems wiki page